Free things to do in Brighton & Hove

 3. Go for a picnic in Stanmer Park

 It is easy to see why people focus on Brighton’s seafront, but head a little inland and you will find some beautiful parklands.
 Our favourite has got to be Stanmer Park.
-Situated on the outskirts of the city, it is just a short drive/cycle/bus ride from the city centre.
+Situated on the outskirts of the city, it is just a short drive, cycle or bus ride from the city centre.
 From here you can access the South Downs for a proper country walk, or just sit and enjoy the green space with a picnic.

 4. Watch the starling murmurations over Brighton Pier

-Each winter, nature puts on another if its greatest shows when the starlings come to roost on Brighton pier.
+During autumn and winter, nature puts on another if its greatest shows when the starlings come to roost on Brighton’s west pier.
 Each evening thousands of birds put on a mesmeric performance as they circle and swarm around the sky.
-This awesome show of nature’s beauty, known as the murmurations, is further enhanced by the stunning backdrop of Brighton’s Palace Pier lit up in all its glory.
+This awesome show of nature’s beauty, known as a murmuration, is further enhanced by the stunning backdrop of Brighton’s Palace Pier lit up in all its glory.